 Mr Kelliher's report makes interesting reading and contains information of value, however the delay in its submittal is deplorable.
-The officer was instructed to complete the report before he proceeded on least and was given time at home to do so.
-However, it was not and this return from leave last month that he completed the task.
+The officer was instructed to complete the report before he proceeded one leave and was given time at home to do so.
+However, it was not until his return from leave last month that he completed the task.

-The prediction in the penultimate paragraph on page 18 has eventuated resulting in the situation reported in January when it was found impossible to hold a by-election and in recent weeks, strong opposition to anti-malaria spraying in the Division.
+The prediction in the penultimate paragraph on page 18 has eventuated resulting in the situation report in January when it was found impossible to hold a by-election and in recent weeks, strong opposition to anti-malaria spraying in the Division.